Thu, 03 Aug|

 Time & Location

-How Hill Trust, Ludham, Great Yarmouth, NR29 5PG
+How Hill Trust, How Hill Rd, Ludham, Great Yarmouth NR29 5PG, UK

 About the day

-This sailing begins at How Hill an area dedicated to the conservation of Broads habitats.
-Keep your eyes peeled for swallowtail butterflies and konik ponies.
-From How Hill, we sail up the River Ant passing small riverside villages of thatched cottages.
+This sailing begins at How Hill - an area dedicated to the conservation of Broads habitats.
+Keep your eyes peeled for swallowtail butterflies and Konik ponies.
+From How Hill, we sail up the River Ant passing the small pictuesque riverside village of Irstead, with thatched cottages.
 Keep the binoculars to hand for marsh harriers and more.
 Our destination is Barton Broad, the second largest of the Norfolk Broads and rumoured to be where Admiral Nelson learnt to sail.
 Barton Broad is rich in wildlife and there will be time to disembark and explore before returning to How Hill.

 This sailing will be aboard Hathor, our oldest wherry.
 Her lavish and stylish interior is extremely comfortable, with the star attraction being her beautiful inlaid woodwork featuring ancient Egyptian hieroglyphics.